 Why do my coconut macaroons spread?

 This a common problem, particularly if you use sweetened coconut which has more moisture.
-If the mixture has too moisture, the macaroon will spread flat and liquid will pool around it.
+If the mixture has too much moisture, the macaroon will spread flat and liquid will pool around it.
 To avoid this, make sure you are using the right ratio of shredded coconut to condensed milk.
 Also, your egg whites should be beaten until they are nice and fluffy with no visible liquid left.

 If your mixture still seems really loose and runny, add two tablespoons of coconut flour, tapioca flour, or all-purpose flour.
 You can also chill the mixture before you portion it out.
 This too will create a sturdier macaroon that will not spread.